Increase 3 times your chances of landing an offer Register ×

 Now we understand what our audience expects.
 How can we use the pyramid principle to provide the kind of recommendation that will get you a job?

-Diagram showing how Minto's Pyramid Principle can be used to deliver recommendations at that end of consulting case studies
+How Minto's Pyramid Principle can be used to deliver final recommendations

 The basic approach is very simple: